fvelsg/dtdisplay.koplugin/README.md

 -  To be possible to include a small text as well;
 -  highlights of the user's books;
 - Possibility of using pngs with different resolutions (distorting or using it the way it is);
+- Show the weather if the user has https://github.com/roygbyte/weather.koplugin

 # dtdisplay.koplugin (Fork)